-Kris Rodolico is the owner of Follow Your Art studio, and is an artist, art therapist, and art facilitator with over 18 years of experience bringing creative art experiences to children and adults.
-She has a BA in studio art and psychology, a Masters degree in Art Therapy, and has been a Licensed Mental Health Counselor in Massachusetts and Registered Art Therapist since 2001.
+Kris Rodolico is the owner of Follow Your Art studio, and is an artist, art therapist, and art facilitator with over 20 years of experience bringing creative art experiences to children and adults.
+She has a BA in Studio Art and Psychology with a focus on sculpture, a Masters degree in Art Therapy, and has been a Licensed Mental Health Counselor in Massachusetts and Registered Art Therapist since 2001.
 Kris has worked in schools and treatment centers, with individuals, groups, and families.
 She uses drawing, painting, pastels, collage, found objects, clay and stone carving.

 “My interest in creative expression has been growing and shifting with each opportunity to bring art experiences to others.
 I see art as an interpretation of the external world and as expression of one’s internal world.
 I understand the artistic process to be a relationship, between the artist, the environment, and materials.
 I use art as a tool toward self-expression, self-awareness and examination, and skill-building.
 I want art to be at the center of what I do.
 Follow Your Art is my way of bringing my skills, as an artist, art facilitator and art therapist, to my community, in as many ways as possible.
 I have worked with people of all ages and abilities who are trying to put something creative into their everyday lives.
 After working as an art therapist with children, adults and families, I have learned there is great joy in witnessing an individual’s discovery of his or her own creative potential to put something meaningful in the world that has never been there before.”